 Clinical Trial Tests Harm Reduction Methods in Emergency Shelters

-The study was performed by the National Institute on Alcohol Abuse and Alcoholism in collaboration with the federal Department of Housing and Urban Development.
-Individuals ages 21-64 years old who met the DSM-V criteria for Alcohol Use Disorder (AUD) accessing shelters and temporary housing facilities in the Seattle metro area were recruited, HaRT-A was offered with supervised injections of either naltrexone or a placebo.
+The study took place in three different low-barrier shelters and temporary housing facilities in the Seattle metro area, with participants aged 21-64 years old.
+Participants in the study all met the DSM-V criteria for Alcohol Use Disorder (AUD).
+HaRT-A was combined with supervised injections of either naltrexone or a placebo.
 Another group received traditional, group-based therapy with a focus on abstinence and total use prevention.
 Both the format of behavioral therapy and the injection (naloxone vs placebo) were randomized among the participants and across the three locations, providing controlled outcomes of overall alcohol consumption, mental and emotional harm, and physical side-effects based on the “HaRT-A + XR-NTX method.”

 Researchers found a significant improvement among the group that received HaRT-A behavioral support plus a weekly injection (whether placebo or naltrexone.), Alcohol quantity, alcohol frequency, and physical harm from alcohol decreased significantly among participants who received HaRT-A. Furthermore, the study showed no significant differences in outcomes between participants who received a XR-NTX injection and those who received a placebo injection.
 HaRT-A had a significant effect in reducing harmful outcomes for participants.